envato/google-analytics-for-wordpress/readme.txt

 Tags: analytics, google analytics, statistics, tracking, stats, google Requires at least: 2.8
 Tested up to: 3.0
-Stable tag: 4.0.4
+Stable tag: 4.0.5

-The Google Analytics for WordPress plugin allows you to track your blog easily.
+The Google Analytics for WordPress plugin allows you to track your blog easily and with lots of metadata.
 It adds the asynchronous tracking code for Google Analytics and automatically tracks and segments all outbound links from within posts, comment author links, links within comments, blogroll links and downloads.
 It'll add custom variables while tracking to show you pageviews per author, post type, category or publication year.
-It'll also allows you to track AdSense clicks, add extra search engines, ignore certain user levels, and much much more: this is simply the Ultimate Google Analytic solution for WP!
+It'll also allow you to track AdSense clicks, add extra search engines, ignore certain user levels, and much much more: this is simply the Ultimate Google Analytic solution for WP!

 == Description ==

-The Google Analytics for WordPress plugin allows you to track your blog easily.
+The Google Analytics for WordPress plugin allows you to track your blog easily and with lots of metadata.
 It adds the asynchronous tracking code for Google Analytics and automatically tracks and segments all outbound links from within posts, comment author links, links within comments, blogroll links and downloads.
 It'll add custom variables while tracking to show you pageviews per author, post type, category or publication year.
-It'll also allows you to track AdSense clicks, add extra search engines, ignore certain user levels, and much much more: this is simply the Ultimate Google Analytic solution for WP!
+It'll also allow you to track AdSense clicks, add extra search engines, ignore certain user levels, and much much more: this is simply the Ultimate Google Analytic solution for WP!

 For the full list of features, check out the [Google Analytics for WordPress](http://yoast.com/wordpress/google-analytics/) homepage.

 * Other [Wordpress plugins](http://yoast.com/wordpress/) by the same author.
 * Want to increase traffic to your WordPress blog?
 Check out the [WordPress SEO](http://yoast.com/articles/wordpress-seo/) Guide!
 * Check out the authors [WordPress Hosting](http://yoast.com/articles/wordpress-hosting/) experience.
 Good hosting is hard to come by, but it doesn't have to be expensive, Joost tells you why!
+* If you've still not seen enough, or you'd rather listen than read, check out the [WordPress Podcast](http://wp-community.org/), hosted by the author of this plugin and Frederick Townes, the creator of [W3 Total Cache](http://wordpress.org/extend/plugins/w3-total-cache/).

 == Installation ==